-- Hire ~31 full-time equivalent additional classroom and transportation personnel to provide services for additional students.
-Total compensation and benefits cost projection: \$1.9 million (27.84 FTE teachers, 1.00 FTE Office Assistant and 2.00 FTE bus drivers) - Restore teaching positions reduced in 2010-11, targeting the balancing of class size loads among staff to provide a better classroom experience. - ~17.12 FTE at a compensation and benefits cost of ~\$1 million which will be funded for 2011-12 from the federal jobs bill funds (see Fund 3162) - No recurring operating costs for FY 11-12, but must be planned for using operational funds in FY 12-13.
+- Hire ~29 full-time equivalent additional classroom and transportation personnel to provide services for additional students.
+Total compensation and benefits cost projection: \$1.9 million (26.78 FTE teachers and 2.00 FTE bus drivers) - Restore teaching positions reduced in 2010-11, targeting the balancing of class size loads among staff to provide a better classroom experience. - ~17.12 FTE at a compensation and benefits cost of ~\$1 million which will be funded for 2011-12 from the federal jobs bill funds (see Fund 3162) - No recurring operating costs for FY 11-12, but must be planned for using operational funds in FY 12-13. - Hire an additional ESOL Teacher to serve increased population of ESOL students at the middle school level: \$63,522

-- Retain 5.80 FTE special education personnel originally funded by ARRA "stimulus funds" - o ARRA funds had provided for 11.4 FTE over the past two years - 5.80 FTE will be retained/added to operating budget to continue to provide critical Response to Intervention services to students. \$366,937 - Operational increases \$54,082 - Bus Replacement \$360,020 - Our bus replacement cycle had been extended to beyond what is fiscally prudent.
-Vehicles continue to age and depreciate beyond what is responsible to repair. - Fuel Increase \$88,000 - These increases are mitigated by: - a \$394K savings in energy costs through energy efficient measures begun this year, offsetting these other operational increases. - Operational reductions - Reduction of 3.00 FTE technology support positions which had been previously funded by ARRA "stimulus dollars." (\$166,695). - Other savings of (\$50K) in insurance savings and (\$94.6K) in reduced expenses for School Resource Officers
+- Retain 5.80 FTE special education personnel originally funded by ARRA "stimulus funds" - ARRA funds had provided for 11.4 FTE over the past two years - 5.80 FTE will be retained/added to operating budget to continue to provide critical Response to Intervention services to students. \$368.4K - Operational increase / net reduction of (\$523.3K) - o Bus Replacement \$360,020 - Our bus replacement cycle had been extended to beyond what is fiscally prudent.
+Vehicles continue to age and depreciate beyond what is responsible to repair. - o This increase is mitigated by: - a significant savings in energy costs through energy efficient measures begun this year.
+We anticipate saving nearly \$394K next year, offsetting these other, operational increases. - Reduction of 3.00 FTE technology support positions which had been previously funded by ARRA "stimulus dollars."
+As these funds expire, the positions are removed, saving (\$166,695). - Other savings of (\$50K) in insurance savings and (\$94.6K) in reduced expenses for School Resource Officers

-- Allocate \$99,390 to permanently restore a previously cut Human Resources manager - This position is part of ongoing restructuring of the Department of Human Resources to better serve the needs of the school division.
+- Allocate ~\$181.9K to Piedmont Regional Education Program & Ivy Creek for increased expenses - Includes services for students with emotional disturbance, autism, multiple and severe disabilities - o Includes vision services, physical therapy and the Parent Resource Center at PREP - Includes increased cost of adaptive physical education program conducted in collaboration with UVa (\$4,146) - Allocate \$99,811 to permanently restore a previously cut Human Resources manager - This position is part of ongoing restructuring of the Department of Human Resources to better serve the needs of the school division.
 The department is a shared service between the county and the schools. - The position will be solely for the school division and be in charge of "Teacher Quality," ensuring we are able to recruit and retain highly qualified teaching personnel to serve our students and drive achievement.